 Don’t Worry Be Happy Now

-Remember that song by Bobby McFerrin?
+Remember that song by Bobby McFerrin—Don’t Worry, Be Happy?
 It was a lovely, catchy tune.
 But no matter how hard I tried to be happy in my relationship at the time, it just never worked.
-We weren’t compatible—and we tried to force it.
-That brings to mind another song, “If it Don’t Fit, Don’t Force It” like mixing apples and oranges.
-I tried to grin and bear it.
+We simply weren’t compatible, yet we kept trying to force it.
+It reminds me of another saying—and a song title I love—If it don’t fit, don’t force it.
+It’s like mixing apples and oranges and expecting a perfect blend.
+I smiled and endured, hoping things would eventually fall into place.

-He wanted the relationship, and I convinced myself that I could love anyone if I just put my mind to it.
+He wanted the relationship, and I convinced myself that I could love anyone if I just set my mind to it.
 But love isn’t that simple.
-There are different kinds of love.
-The love I thought I had for any partner was often a mix of lustful and unconditional love—what the Greeks call eros and agape.
-It wasn’t until I started matching birthdays that I had lasting happiness in my relationships.
-They are friends and lovers.
-The book “Matching Birthdays for Happiness” is a resource for building happiness and to not be fooled by the charm if there are no matching ingredients in our birthdays.
+There are different kinds of love, and for many years, the love I thought I felt was often a blend of lust and unconditional care—what the Greeks call eros and agape.
+It wasn’t until I began matching birthdays that I discovered what lasting happiness in relationships could truly look like, both with friends and romantic partners.

-Eros is passionate, sensual, and fueled by desire.
-It’s the kind of love that makes a song like Don’t Worry, Be Happy come alive when you’re caught up in romance.
-But agape—the highest form of love—is selfless, pure, and transcendent.
-Understanding the difference between these loves is crucial because being in a relationship that lacks true compatibility, no matter how much passion exists at the beginning, can never bring lasting happiness.
+Eros is passionate, sensual, and driven by desire.
+It’s the kind of love that makes a song like Don’t Worry, Be Happy feel real when romance is new and exciting.
+But agape—the highest form of love—is selfless, pure, and enduring.
+Understanding the difference between these two kinds of love is essential, because a relationship built without true compatibility—no matter how intense the passion at the start—can never provide the lasting happiness we are all seeking.